ThatRedKite/thatkitebot/README.md

 docker compose up --build -d thatkitebot
 ```

 To check the status of the container do `sudo docker container ls`.
 You should see 2 containers: `redis:alpine` and `thatkitebot_thatkitebot`.
 That will mean everything is running.
-Assuming everything is functioning correctly, congratulations, you should now have a functional bot and should see that the bot is online.
-To double check, you should respond to `+help` in your server (or alternatively replace the `+` with the prefix you set above).
+Assuming everything is functioning correctly, you should now have an online and functional bot.
+To double check, you can run `+help` in your server (unless you set a different prefix in an above step).
 ## 3.2 Stopping
 To stop the bot, run
 ```